vmukul41/My-app/README.md

 Hi Team,
-Please follow these setup to create a simple app using helm written in flask which connect's to mysql database and can be seen on
+Please follow these setup to create a simple app using helm written in flask which connect's to mysql database and can be seen over http

 Prerequists:
 - docker